wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Covert channel analysis is introduced at B2 and above.

-ISO 15408 2005 = Common Criteria on TOE (Target of Evaulation) for Security Target report satisfies independently verified by NIAP (National Information Assurance Partnership) to "compliant" instead of previous EAL (Evaluation Assurance Levels) 1 - 7 highest:
+ISO 15408 2005 = Common Criteria on TOE (Target of Evaulation) for Security Target report satisfies independently verified by NIAP (National Information Assurance Partnership) to
+"compliant" instead of previous EAL (Evaluation Assurance Levels) 1 - 7 highest: REMEMBER:
    1. A user wants the system to operate but ignore security threats.
    2. Developers use good design practices but security is not a high priority.
    4. Security configuration is based on good commercial development.
 This level is the common benchmark for commercial systems, including operating systems and products.